hackolite/remote/README.md

 # remote
+Remote python coding made simple :

 A python decorator allowing to execute your function remotely or not, asynchronely or not on one server or  on plenty servers, in parralle.
-With a simple code which pickle your function.